Anushma02/Data-Analysis-Projects/Patient Profile & Diagnosis Trends/README.md

 Questions:
 1. What does the clinic’s patient population look like by Age?
-2. What are the top diagnoses overall?
-3. How many visits does the average patient have, and who are the high utilizers?
-4. Which CPT codes (procedures) are performed most often?

-1. Patient Population Overview
    Calculate patient age from DOB.
    Group patients into simple age bands (0–17, 18–39, 40–64, 65+).
    Create a count for each age Range and visualize it (probably with a Bar Chart)

-2. Diagnosis Analysis
+2. What are the top diagnoses overall?

    Join patients to diagnoses using patient_id.
    Count how many times each ICD code appears.
    Identify the top 10 diagnoses overall.
    Break down top diagnoses by:
    Age band
    Sex

-3. Visit Utilization
+3. How many visits does the average patient have, and who are the high utilizers?

   Count total diagnosis events per patient.
   Find the average number of visits per patient.
   Identify “high utilizers” (patients with 4+ visits) - put them in a table so     the team can easily see them in the dashboard.

-4. Procedure (CPT) Insights
+4. Which CPT codes (procedures) are performed most often?

    Rank CPT codes by frequency to see which procedures are performed most often.